The Camino de Santiago is a pilgrimage to the tomb of St James (Santiago) in the city of Santiago de Compostela in Galicia, north-west Spain.

 However, it is probably a myth to say there was ever a 'pagan pilgrimage' to Cabo Finisterre.
-There is no evidence (merely legends) that the area was worshipped by Celts as the 'end of the world'.
+There is no evidence (mere legends) that the area was worshiped by Celts as the 'end of the world'.

 Camino de Santiago Today

 Either way, today Cabo Finisterre has become a perfect secular goal to those who want to walk the Camino de Santiago.
 Though there are still devout Christians who walk the route, many more people do it for the chance to enjoy the fantastic northern Spanish scenery.